OrbitStorm/PerfFrame/README.md

   World of Warcraft/_retail_/Interface/AddOns/
 * Enable PerfFrame in the AddOns menu.
 * Type /perf help in-game for a list of available commands.

+### Moving PerfFrame
+Hold ALT + left-click and drag.
+It's that simple!

+### Slash Commands /perf or /PerfFrame
+* /perf help - prints a list of available commands
+* /perf reset - resets the panel to the default position
+* /perf show fps - shows just FPS on the panel
+* /perf show ms - shows just latency (MS) on the panel
+* /perf show both - shows FPS and MS (default)
+* /perf text [normal|bigger|biggest] - adjusts text scaling from 100% to 125% and 150%
+* /perf tooltip on/off - toggle's the optional addon and network stats tooltip on hover
+* /perf clock on/off/12h/24h - toggles the optional clock display on the panel on or off, as well as toggles between 12h and 24h formats
+* /perf mail on/off - togglesd an optional mail icon on the display for unread mail

+PerfFrame also has a fully functional settings page available through Options → Addons → PerfFrame